you-zhou/notes/dev.md

 Tuples are IMMUTABLE.
 ==Tuples can be used as keys in dictionaries.
 But not lists.==

-Places to consider using tuples:
+Scenarios to consider using tuples:
 * returning multiple items from a function.
 * hint developers that this variable is not meant to be modified.
 * conserve memory as it use less than a list.